wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

 ## Operation detail

 To get a detail of the operation based on operation ID use `IOperationsService.getDetail`.
-Operation detail is confirmed by the possession factor so there is no need for creating  `PowerAuthAuthentication` object.
+Operation detail is confirmed by the possession factor so there is no need for creating a `PowerAuthAuthentication` object.
 The returned result is the operation and its current status.

 ```kotlin
 // Retrieve operation details based on the operation ID.